-The evaluation methodologies for this evaluation will be developed by the consultant in consultation with AWDF.
+The evaluation methodologies to be applied in this evaluation will be developed by the consultant in consultation with AWDF.
 There is a significant amount of information that can be made available for this end of project evaluation.

 However, the evaluation will use both qualitative and quantitative methods approaches to collect and analyze data.
 The instruments to be used for gathering and verifying relevant information and data include (but are not limited to):